1. Home/

 • Obligation to comply with relevant security standards such as ISO 27001 or NIST.

-• Specification of specific requirements for compliance with industry-specific regulations.
+• Establishment of specific requirements for compliance with industry-specific regulations.

 • Integration of requirements for supply chain security management.

-• Obligation to continuously monitor regulatory changes in the security area.
+• Obligation for continuous monitoring of regulatory changes in the security domain.

 🛡 ️ Technical Security Measures and Controls: